Jeremy Balfour

 These are the official transcripts of what was said by this MSP in the chamber and at committee meetings.
 You'll find the topic discussed and how many times this MSP has contributed to the discussion.

-Social Security Committee meeting date: 10 December 2020
+Social Justice and Social Security Committee meeting date: 25 April 2024

 Votes